project-ellis/ellis/README.md

-# Ellis
+# Project Ellis

 Everybody has a favorite general-purpose data format: JSON, msgpack, YAML, ORC, parquet, and so forth.
-If you like something else, you must convert.
+If you happen to like something else, typically you must adapt and convert.

-This is how it was with images, once upon a time.
-The people grew tired of this treadmill, instead adopting smart input libraries that support all of them and just giving you a neutral in-memory representation.
+It was like that with picture file formats too, once upon a time.
+However, the world moved on, toward smart image I/O libraries that import or export to/from almost any picture file format and just provide the programmer with a neutral in-memory representation.

-Ellis does that for general data, and it gives you some convenient tools for interoperability.

-At heart, ellis seeks to provide cross-language bindings for a common in-memory representation of hierarchical data, along with encoder and decoder plugins for common data formats, schemas, and streaming mechanisms.
+Project Ellis seeks to achieve a similar gain for general data formats, and includes some convenient tools for interoperability.
+Specifically, Project Ellis seeks to provide cross-language bindings for a common in-memory representation of hierarchical data, along with encoder and decoder plugins for common data formats, schemas, and streaming mechanisms.
+In addition to the library, command line tools like `ellisconv` and `ellispipe` are provided.

 #### Advantages to this approach